Peer mentors and volunteers

 - Meeting new people and make new friends

-For peer mentors this may be the first step towards tangible progress towards employment, further personal development and growth.
+For some peer mentors this may be the first step towards tangible progress towards employment, further personal development and growth.

 Our peer mentor training course is a nationally recognised award accredited by the national Open College network.
 This not only assures the quality of mentors but provides an opportunity to achieve a nationally recognised qualification.
 Adding this to a CV is for many, the first step on a pathway which can support the search for further education and training or employment.
 For many becoming a peer mentor is a significant step on their recovery journey.